Most career advice starts in the wrong place.

 The Courage to Choose

 The process of finding yours isn’t comfortable.
-It requires honesty about where you are, humility about your constraints, and courage to name what actually matters.
+It requires honesty about where you are professionally, humility about your constraints, and courage to name what actually matters.

 But once you have it, everything else becomes clearer.
 Your systems have a purpose.
 Your tactics have direction.
 Your daily effort connects to something larger than the day’s demands.

-That’s the foundation of every life strategy.
+That’s the foundation of every career strategy.
 Not the habits.
 Not the apps.
 Not the productivity hacks.

 The north star.